melody199810/MachineLearning/README.md

-# MachineLearningCoursework
+# MachineLearning

-This contains all my coursework done for ITP449 Machine Learning at USC during my junior year.
+Python code and practices for Machine Learning!